QubesOS/qubes-doc/introduction/issue-tracking.rst

 Please **do not** send unsolicited communications to developers or attempt to contact them directly for help.

+The issue title should match the issue type
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you're opening a ``T: bug`` issue, then your issue title should state the bug.
+It should not state your desired fix for the bug or be phrased as a feature.
+Below are some examples of good and bad bug report titles *with respect to title-type match*.
+(Here, we're intentionally ignoring other aspects of what makes for a good issue title so that we can focus solely on the matter of title-type match.)

+- Good: "Foo crashes when clicking Bar."
+(States the bug.)
+- Bad: "Rewrite Foo in Rust."
+(States your desired fix instead of the bug.
+Let the devs decide what the proper fix should be.)
+- Bad: "Fix the Bar button in Foo."
+(Still phrased as a desired fix, but at least it doesn't assume the proper fix, which makes it a bit better.)
+- Bad: "Improve stability of Foo."
+(Phrased as an improvement instead of a bug.)

+Similarly, if you're opening a ``T: feature`` issue, then your issue title should state the desired feature.
+It should not state the problem that your feature is intended to address or be phrased as a bug report.
+Below are some examples of good and bad feature titles *with respect to title-type match*.
+(Here, we're intentionally ignoring other aspects of what makes for a good issue title so that we can focus solely on the matter of title-type match.)

+- Good: "Improve the UX of Foo."
+(States the improvement.)
+- Bad: "Foo is counterintuitive and frustrating to use."
+(Phrased as a problem instead of an improvement.)
+- Bad: "Fix Baz in Foo."
+(States a desired fix for a bug instead of an improvement.)

+If your issue's title does not match its type, it may be retitled, or its type may be changed.

 Use collapsible sections for long, nonessential content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^